Mission Community Information Sheet for 13th September

 Month and date of death

 Age at death

 Where they lived

-If you click on the button you will be shown the Spreadsheet immediately if you use the Chrome Browser with the Office Online extension.
-Otherwise the Spreadsheet will be downloaded to your machine, where it can be viewed using Microsoft Excel or Google Sheets.
+If you click on the left-hand button below an outline map will display the major areas of the churchyard in relation to the church.
+These areas each have a single letter code which is the first character of the Grave reference shown in the Spreadsheet of Grave details.
+The right-hand button will show the Spreadsheet itself.
+It will be displayed immediately if you use the Chrome Browser with the Office Online extension.
+Otherwise it will be downloaded to your machine, where it can be viewed using Microsoft Excel or Google Sheets.

-If you find the list particularly valuable or interesting please consider making a donation to the Friends of St Nectan's whose charitable funds help to maintain and improve the fabric of the church.
+If you find the list particularly valuable or interesting please consider making a donation to church funds.
 BACS donations should be sent to:

 Sort Code: 30-90-78

 A/C Name: PCC Hartland a/c